nigamanthsrivatsan/nigamanthsrivatsan/README.md

 ### Hi there 👋

-I'm Nigamanth Srivatsan, a 13-year old developer who makes things.
+I'm Nigamanth Srivatsan, a developer who makes things.
 My goals for 2025 are:

 * A project with at-least 100 stars